What are social security bend points?

 PIA: PIA is primary insurance amount.
 It is the monthly benefit you might be eligible for (which is decreased if you file early, and earns delayed retirement credits if you delay filing social security).

-Ok, back to social security index factors: what is $100 of income worth towards your AIME over the past decades?
+Okay, back to the social security index factors: What has $100 of income been worth toward your AIME over the past decades?

 index factor and bend points

-Above, you can see the index factor that is used when multiplying past incomes.
+Above, you can see the index factor used when multiplying past incomes.

 Note that $100 earned back in 1960 is the same as an income of $1350 in today’s dollars (its index factor is 13.5 and change).
-Another way to think about this: at least according to social security, your money is worth 13.5 times less now than it was 60 years ago.
-Good to know that.
+Another way to think about this is that, at least according to Social Security, your money is worth 13.5 times less now than it was 60 years ago.
+It’s good to know that.

-Look through the decades: how much is $100 of earnings is worth?
+Look through the decades: how much is $100 of earnings worth?
 Next, note the decrease in the index factor.
 The index factors change every year (until you are 62, then they are set for you) depending on the amount of inflation each year.
-For the last 3 years, the index factor is stuck at 1.
+The index factor has been stuck at 1 for the last three years.

 To finish up above, here are the rest of the numbers.
 In 2000 you get $168, in 2010 it is $130, and since the index factor is 1 in 2020, $100 is worth $100.

-In summary, the wage base is smaller in the past, but you multiply it times an index factor to consider inflation.
+In summary, the wage base was smaller in the past, but to consider inflation, you multiply it by an index factor.

 Isn’t social security fun?